CAAI/PE2I_denoiser/README.md

 ### Use with preprocessed data
 If you do not supply the `--ct` flag, no pre/post-processing will be performed, i.e. the model assumes that your data is:
  - skullstripped,
- - spatially normalized to MNI space,
+ - spatially normalized to MNI space (256x256x256 matrix / 1mm isotropic voxel size),
  - with images cropped to 176x176x200,
  - decay correction and 95% percentile normalization applied